Marginal zone lymphoma: Extranodal marginal zone lymphoma

-EMZLs are a form of MZL in which malignant marginal zone B-cells initially infiltrate MALT tissues of the stomach (50-70% of all EMZL) or, less frequently, the esophagus, small intestine, large intestine, rectum, conjunctiva of the eye, nasal passages, pharynx, lung bronchi, vulva, vagina, skin, breast, thymus gland, meninges (i.e. membranes) that envelop the brain and spinal cord, or other organs.
+Extranodal marginal zone lymphomas (EMZLs) are a form of MZL in which malignant marginal zone B-cells initially infiltrate MALT tissues of the stomach (50–70% of all EMZL) or, less frequently, the esophagus, small intestine, large intestine, rectum, conjunctiva of the eye, nasal passages, pharynx, lung bronchi, vulva, vagina, skin, breast, thymus gland, meninges (i.e. membranes) that envelop the brain and spinal cord, or other organs.
 These EMZLs are classified into subtypes based on the organ(s) involved.
 For example, EMZL of the stomach is termed primary gastric EMZL.
 Regardless of subtype, these EMZLs share similar pathophysiological (i.e. disordered physiological processes that cause the disease) and histopathological (i.e. microscopic features of diseased tissues).
 However, the subtypes differ in presentation, progression, severity, treatment, and instigating factors.
 The following two sections describe the common pathophysiologic and histopathologic features found in all EMZL subtypes.
 Features specific to each EMZL subtype follow these two sections.

 Pathophysiology

-Numerous factors appear involved in the development of EMZL.
-In a small number of cases, the disease has an increased frequency in patients who have a family history of a hematological malignancy, particularly leukemia, or various autoimmune diseases such as Sjögren syndrome and lupus erythematosus.
+Numerous factors appear to be involved in the development of EMZL.
+In a small number of cases where there is a family history of a blood cancer particularly leukemia, or a number of autoimmune diseases such as Sjögren syndrome and lupus erythematosus, there is seen to be an increased frequency.
 Inherited genetic, shared environmental, and other as yet unidentified factors may underlie these increased risks of developing an EMZL.
 Another key factor in the initiation of many EMZL cases is chronic inflammation caused by a chronic infection or autoimmune reaction.
 The chronic inflammation stimulates B-cells to rearrange their immunoglobulin heavy chain locus so that they encode B-cell receptors that recognize unnatural antigens presented by the injured issues and/or infectious agents that underlie the inflammation.
-This rearrangement results in the B-cells responding to the ab\normal antigens by taking on features of marginal B-cells and proliferating excessively.
+This rearrangement results in the B-cells responding to the abnormal antigens by taking on features of marginal B-cells and proliferating excessively.
 In consequence, these B cells progressively acquire in a step-wise fashion chromosome abnormalities, gene mutations, and/or dis-regulated genes that contribute to their becoming malignant.
 The acquired genomic abnormalities found in EMZL along with the frequency of occurrence in specific EMZL subtypes include the following.